joee9/joee9/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...j
+I am currently working on a summer research project in theoretical physics, where using numerical methods, I simulate in python the evolution of neutron stars.

 joee9/joee9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.